-adopted December 6, 2018 [V.7.2]
+Redacted August 1, 2022 [V.7.3]

-Revised & Adopted 2018-12-06 Revised 2020-11-01 Redacted 2021-02-09
+Revised & Adopted 2018-12-06 Revised 2020-11-01 Redacted 2021-02-09 Redacted 2022-08-01

 PURPOSE

 To ensure that all CRS Employees, Affiliates, and Board Directors are aware of the agency's Code of Conduct and Ethics and CRS' commitment to the highest standards of personal integrity, moral conduct, ethics, and accountability to those we serve.
 In addition, the agency will implement and require appropriate training on this Code of Conduct and Ethics for its various constituencies.